A Small Place: Critical reception

-Negative reception

-In 1988, A Small Place was criticized as a vitriolic attack on the government and people of Antigua.
+In 1988, A Small Place was criticised as a vitriolic attack on the government and people of Antigua.
 New Yorker editor Robert Gottlieb refused to publish it.
 According to Jamaica Kincaid: Writing Memory, Writing Back to the Mother she was not only banned unofficially for five years from her home country, but she voiced concerns that had she gone back in that time, she worried she would be killed.

 Jane King, in A Small Place Writes Back, declared that "Kincaid does not like the Caribbean very much, finds it dull and boring and would rather live in Vermont.
 There can really be no difficulty with that, but I do not see why Caribbean people should admire her for denigrating our small place in this destructively angry fashion."
 Moira Ferguson, a feminist academic, argued that as "an African-Caribbean writer Kincaid speaks to and from the position of the other.
 Her characters are often maligned by history and subjected to a foreign culture, while Kincaid herself has become an increasingly mainstream American writer."